 - Be prepared to participate in one or more TA committees

-Candidates must submit documentation to the Nominating Committee by January 28, 2019, consisting of:
+Candidates must submit documentation to the Nominating Committee by February 7, 2020, consisting of:

-- A résumé or biography, maximum of two pages, stating relevant qualifications, including past community activities, or professional or work experience
+- A résumé or biography, maximum of two pages, stating relevant qualifications, including past community activities, professional or work experience

 - A brief statement of why you are interested in serving on the Board

 - Best contact phone number and email address

 Applications should be submitted in PDF format via email to [email protected].
 Once a candidate is deemed qualified, an interview will follow.
 Residents will be notified of the approved slate and informed of an alternate process for running if not on the slate.

 Management has agreed to let tenants list their names in the intercom directory if they choose.
 Tenants will be allowed to opt in to having their names included.
 It will once again be possible for visitors, household staff, delivery people, emergency workers, and others to reach the correct tenant in the correct apartment by using the intercom.

 Without notifying tenants, management recently removed tenants’ names from our intercom system.
 This followed the removal of the paper building directories from our lobbies and names not being placed on apartment doors.